Kraggle/howtomake_s/README.md

 - Added file modified signature as version for all css and js
 - Fixed the search page elements for multiple screen sizes
 - Admin bsr now starts hidden with a button to show it
+- Added custom HTML sitemap as there were now too many links for plugins to handle
+- Fixed some styling int he footer for desktop and mobile